"Life shrinks or expands according to one's courage." Anaïs Nin

 • one or two pieces of your fiber work for show-and-tell color critique

-• scissors
+• scissors or trimmers

-• Elmer's glue or acrylic matte medium
+• fabric glue and/or acrylic matte medium

-• white watercolor palette (Speedball ColorWheel is great for color theory)
+• white watercolor palette (Speedball ColorWheel is great for color theory.)

 • watercolor brush

-• 2 water containers
+• 2 water containers, quart or larger

 • paper towels